DMEP/Portfolio/Year-3/Advanced-Programming/ReadMe.md

 An evaluation of the decision made when creating the program.

 ## Design Specification
-A basic design specification and a deadline for deliverable
+A basic design specification and a deadline for deliverable.

 ## Functional Specification
-A functional specification that discu areas of constraints, expant
+A functional specification that discus areas of constraints.

 ## Test Plan
 A word document showing how the program was tested at that point in time.